sdcastillo/PA-R-Study-Manual/docs/05-linear-models.md

 ```

-# Introduction to Modeling
+# Introduction to modeling

 About 40-50% of the exam grade is based on modeling.
 The goal is to be able to predict an unknown quantity.
-In actuarial applications, this tends to be claims that occur in the future, death or injury, accidents, policy lapse, hurricanes, or some other insurable event.
+In actuarial applications, this tends to be claims that occur in the future, death, injury, accidents, policy lapse, hurricanes, or some other insurable event.

-## Model Notation
+## Modeling vocabulary

+Modeling notation is sloppy because there are many words that mean the same thing.

 The number of observations will be denoted by $n$.
 When we refer to the size of a data set, we are referring to $n$.
+Each row of the data is called an *observation* or *record*.
+Observations tend to be people, cars, buildings, or other insurable things.
+These are always independent in that they do not influence one another.
+Because the Prometric computers have limited power, $n$ tends to be less than 100,000.

+Each observation has known attributes called *variables*, *features*, or *predictors*.
+We use $p$ to refer the number of input variables that are used in the model.

+The *target*, *response*, *label*, *dependant variable*, or *outcome* variable is the unknown quantity that is being predicted.
+We use $Y$ for this.
+This can be either a whole number, in which case we are performing *regression*, or a category, in which case we are performing *classification*.

+For example, say that you are a health insurance company that wants to set the premiums for a group of people.
+The premiums for people who are likely to incur high health costs need to be higher than those who are likely to be low-cost.
+Older people tend to use more of their health benefits than younger people, but there are always exceptions for those who are very physically active and healthy.
+Those who have an unhealthy Body Mass Index (BMI) tend to have higher costs than those who have a healthy BMI, but this has less of an impact on younger people.  **In short, we want to be able to predict a person's future health costs by taking into account many of their attributes at once**.

-We use $p$ to refer the number of input variables used.
-The word "variables" is synonymous with "features".
-For example, in the `health_insurance` data, the variables are `age`, `sex`, `bmi`, `children`, `smoker` and `region`.
+This can be done in the `health_insurance` data by fitting a model to predict the annual health costs of a person.
+The target variable is `y = charges`, and the predictor variables are `age`, `sex`, `bmi`, `children`, `smoker` and `region`.
 These six variables mean that $p = 6$.
 The data is collected from 1,338 patients, which means that $n = 1,338$.

+## Modeling notation

 Scalar numbers are denoted by ordinary variables (i.e., $x = 2$, $z = 4$), and vectors are denoted by bold-faced letters

 $$\mathbf{a} = \begin{pmatrix} a_1 \\ a_2 \\ a_3 \end{pmatrix}$$

-We use $\mathbf{y}$ to denote the target variable.
-This is the variable which we are trying to predict.
-This can be either a whole number, in which case we are performing *regression*, or a category, in which case we are performing *classification*.
-In the health insurance example, `y = charges`, which are the annual health care costs for a patient, which is regression.

-Both $n$ and $p$ are important because they tell us what types of models are likely to work well, and which methods are likely to fail.
-For the PA exam, we will be dealing with small $n$ (<100,000) due to the limitations of the Prometric computers.
-We will use a small $p$ (< 20) in order to make the data sets easier to interpret.

 We organize these variables into matrices.
 Take an example with $p$ = 2 columns and 3 observations.
 The matrix is said to be $3 \times 2$ (read as "3-by-2") matrix.